MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/overview.md

 **Multimodal Intelligence provides the following customizable prebuilt scenario templates:
 **
-* **Post call analytics** [LINK TO 'How to'].
+* **Post call analytics**.
 Analyze call recordings and generate outputs such as conversation transcript, call summary, sentiment assessment and more.

-* **Conversation summarization** [LINK TO 'How to'].
+* **Conversation summarization**.
 Generate transcriptions from conversation audio recordings, generate a summary, and assess sentiment.

  You can start with any prebuilt scenario or start from scratch to get started and customize as needed to meet your business needs.